derAndreas/atom-pac-proxy/README.md

 - find a way to get config options into the settings from atom to configure the PAC url not in the .js code
+- use something smaller than the `http` module to perform the GET request.
+  Seems like this is making the build huge.

 [pac-wikipedia]: http://wikipedia.org/wiki/Proxy_auto-config